NVIDIA/cccl/README.md

 # CUDA Core Compute Libraries (CCCL)

-Welcome to the CUDA Core Compute Libraries (CCCL) where our mission is to make CUDA C++ more delightful.
+Welcome to the CUDA Core Compute Libraries (CCCL) where our mission is to make CUDA more delightful.

 This repository unifies three essential CUDA C++ libraries into a single, convenient repository: